yoyoyoseob/Objc-TDDFizzBuzz-ios-0615-public/README.md

 4. Run your test (It should pass)**Green**

 #Test 2
-1. Write a test that tests setting FizzBuzz's `startNumber` property.
+1. Write a test that tests setting FizzBuzz's `startNumber` property to @5.
 2. Run your test (Again it won't compile)**Red**
 3. Add the `startNumber` property to your `FizzBuzz` class (remember, properties automatically generate setters and getters!)
 4. Run your test (It should pass)**Green**

 #Test 3
-1. Write a test that tests setting FizzBuzz's `endNumber` property.
+1. Write a test that tests setting FizzBuzz's `endNumber` property to @5.
 2. Run your test (Again it won't compile)**Red**
 3. Add the `endNumber` property to your `FizzBuzz` class
 4. Run your test (It should pass)**Green**